Financial Conflict of Interest in Research

 5.1 Duty to Disclose

 Investigators and research personnel are responsible for identifying and disclosing Significant Financial Interests (SFIs) covered by this policy.
-Investigators and/or research personnel should evaluate their SFIs on an ongoing basis and disclose, promptly and in advance, and new SFIs.
+Investigators and/or research personnel should evaluate their SFIs on an ongoing basis and disclose, promptly and in advance, any new SFIs.
 This responsibility arises when a new proposal is submitted; a new relationship is established with an outside entity; or when a prior relationship with an outside entity changes.

 5.2 Review Process